Protest for jailed Capitol rioters: Police ready this time

+“We’re not going to tolerate violence, and we will not tolerate criminal behavior of any kind,” Manger said.
+“The American public and members of Congress have an expectation that we protect the Capitol.
+And I am confident that the plan we have in place will meet that expectation.”

+After multiple missteps in January, law enforcement is out in full force.
+The fence around the Capitol is back up, temporarily.
+Police are preparing for the possibility that some demonstrators may arrive with weapons.
+The D.C. police department is at the ready, and U.S. Capitol Police have requested assistance from nearby law enforcement agencies.

-WASHINGTON (AP) — Allies of Donald Trump are mounting a Saturday rally at the U.S. Capitol, aimed at supporting what they call the “political prisoners” of the Jan.
-6 insurrection — about 60 people held behind bars of the more than 600 charged in the deadly riot.
+The rally, organized by former Trump campaign strategist Matt Braynard, is aimed at supporting people who have been detained after the Jan.
+6 insurrection — about 60 people held behind bars out of the more than 600 charged in the deadly riot.
+It’s the latest attempt to downplay and deny the January violence.

-The repeated attempts to rewrite the narrative of the violence and panic of the day, and the persistent volatility around the politics of the 2020 election have made it impossible to predict what may happen this weekend.
-After all, l aw enforcement was only expecting a free speech protest the day Trump supporters stormed the Capitol in an effort to disrupt the certification of Joe Biden’s victory.
+Illinois Rep. Adam Kinzinger, one of two Republicans serving on a House committee investigating the January attacks, said he supports the aggressive law enforcement efforts.

+“Hopefully the overreaction of law enforcement is actually the thing that can keep this from getting out of hand,” Kinzinger said in an interview Thursday.
+He predicted that people will criticize the effort if the protest is small and nonviolent, “but that’s what needs to happen because January 6th obviously was an underreaction and it escalated.”

-Intelligence suggested that extremist groups such as the Proud Boys and Oath Keepers would turn up, but some prominent members of the groups have sworn they aren’t going and have told others not to attend.
+Intelligence collected ahead of Saturday’s rally has suggested that extremist groups such as the Proud Boys and Oath Keepers will turn up.
+But some prominent members of the groups have sworn they aren’t going and have told others not to attend.
 Far-right online chatter has been generally tame, and Republican lawmakers are downplaying the event.

-But law enforcement officials are taking no chances.
-The fence around the Capitol is back up, temporarily at least.
-Police are preparing for the possibility that some demonstrators may arrive with weapons.
-Hundreds of counter-demonstrators are also expected with the possibility of clashes.
-The D.C. police department is activated, and U.S. Capitol Police have requested assistance from nearby law enforcement agencies.

 Defense Secretary Lloyd Austin approved a request for about 100 members of the D.C.
-National Guard to be stationed at a city armory near the Capitol, to be called if needed as backup for other law enforcement agencies and primarily to protect the Capitol building and congressional offices.
+National Guard to be stationed at a city armory near the Capitol, to be called if needed as backup for other law enforcement agencies.
+They will primarily protect the Capitol building and congressional offices.
+They’ll be without firearms, but will be equipped with batons and protective vests for self-defense.

-A Homeland Security intelligence report warned of social media posts that discussed possibly storming the Capitol the night before the rally.
+Meanwhile, a Homeland Security intelligence report warned of social media posts that discussed possibly storming the Capitol the night before the rally.
 One user also “commented on kidnapping an identified member of Congress,” the document said, though the lawmaker wasn’t identified by name in the report.
+No lawmakers were expected to be in the building Saturday, as Congress is out of session.

-“Other references to violence identified on social media include discussions of using the rally to target local Jewish institutions, elected officials, and ‘liberal churches,'” it said.
+“Other references to violence identified on social media include discussions of using the rally to target local Jewish institutions, elected officials, and ‘liberal churches,'” the intelligence report said.

 At the same time, however, some commenters continued to promote rallies planned for Saturday in cities and state capitals across the country.